 Since its inception in March 2012, Book Case TV has come a long way.
 Our first short YouTube segments translated into a TV cable deal.
 We have now completed 3 seasons of Book Case TV (34 episodes in total) and have created a successful spinoff, Books du Jour, now entering its second season, co-produced with NYC Media, which will broadcast on PBS in 2015.

 Books du Jour is our second literary TV series.
-The program has a simple premise, the host invites three authors to lunch in one of New York’s finest restaurants, to talk about books and life at large.
-We are broadcasting our first season (13 episodes).
-Only on LIFE 25, Fridays at 11: 30 pm.
+The program has a simple premise: the host invites three authors to lunch in one of New York’s finest restaurants and talk about books and life at large.
+Our Third season will broadcast on LIFE 25, Wednesdays at 10: 30 pm.

-Since we are getting an unprecedented access to authors from all walks of life, and given that we always intended to publish works that fit our literary mission, we decided to create our own publishing company, the Book Case Engine.
-Watch out for our first publication along with our book series of personal accounts, The Book Case Connection.
+We are getting an unprecedented access to authors from all walks of life, and given that we always intended to publish inspiring works that fit our literary mission, we decided to launch our own publishing company, the Book Case Engine.
 04/29/14 marked our first anniversary.
 We are slowly growing and hope to bring fresh and original voices to worldwide audiences.
 Check out our portfolio.

 This was just the beginning of the story.
-Late last year, we began the Book Case Literary Salon.
+Late 2012, we initiated the Book Case Literary Salon.
 Our intention was to throw authors in front of a live audience at a secret location.
-We are back and taping the salon for broadcast in public venues.
+We will be back and tape the salon for broadcast in public venues.